adamcovamichaela/english-for-designers/03-curriculum-vitae/cv-adamcova.md

 ###### 2018/Present
 Wedding Photographer
-- I am a Wedding Photographer, but also I work as a Photographer for my clients (more below), so I offer both Graphic Design and Photography work.
+- I am a Wedding Photographer, but I also work as a Photographer for my clients (more below), so I offer both Graphic Design and Photography service.

 ###### 2017/Present
 Graphic Designer – freelancing